jeffreysham/Data-Structures-Assignment-5/README-Celebrity.txt

 Tyler Lee JHED: tlee93
 Alwin Hui JHED: ahui5

+See README-Graph for more information about the graph structure.

 For the Celebrity class, we used a graph structure in order to solve the problem.
 We chose this structure because it enabled us to easily know if one person knew another person.
 So, we used a directed graph structure because while everyone knows the celebrity,